umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Setup-Content-Template/index.md

 ### Setting up the widgets of the page

 Start by setting up the page with some widgets.
-You can read more about [Widgets](../../Uno-pedia/Widgets/index.md) in the Uno-pedia section.
+You can read more about [Widgets](../../Uno-pedia/Widgets/index.md) in the Uno-pedia.

 1. Click the context menu on your home node (***...***) and select the page
 2. Name the page